hardenedlinux/ai-infra/demo/hard-chat.md

 </center>

-In this demo, we show how to build a chatbot using the Llama Chatbot model.
-The Llama Chatbot model is a pre-trained model that can be fine-tuned on your own dataset.
+In this demo, we show how to build a chatbot using the Llama3 model.

 ```bash
 git clone https://github.com/hardenedlinux/hard-chat-demo.git